Preeti Dahiya: Early life

 Preeti Dahiya was born on 16 June 2004 in Delhi in Fateh Nagar, Delhi, India, but she and her family belong to Silana Village of Haryana state's sonipat district.
 Her father, Harinder Dahiya is a farmer, and her mother, Poonam is a housewife.

 Career

 She started boxing in 2016 after taking inspiration from Indian kabaddi team captain Deepak Niwas Hooda.
 After six months of training under the coach Mahendra Singh Dhaka, she won silver medal at the school-level national championships in the same year.
-She continued her training and in 2019 she won gold medal in the Asian junior boxing championship.
-She won the lightweight division (60 kg) of the 2021 ASBC Asian youth boxing championships after defeated Kazakhstan's Zuldyz Shayakmetova 3–2.
+She continued her training and in 2019 she won gold medal in the Asian Junior Boxing Championship.
+She won the lightweight division (60 kg) of the 2021 ASBC Asian Youth Boxing Championships after defeating Kazakhstan's Zuldyz Shayakmetova 3–2.